 In the game, a level of magical interaction is present to add an even bigger theme.
 It is not magic like spell books and apparitions, it is more like a wound-up kid’s detective theme park.
 The game is so rich with high-detail character and location art, and the elements of farfetchedness from magical themes are pretty darn fun in this adventure!

 If you’ve ever watched a program or read a book about a British fishing village, myth and legend are always not too far away in these places.
 So I think it is culturally accurate for this type of game to take place there.

 After the introduction, you can play as either character, Demelza or Nessa.
 I played Nessa almost exclusively.
 There are occasionally times when you need to switch, like when you feed the geese.
 Nessa seems the most reasonable but Demelza is ambitious and maybe kind of genius.
 Whichever character you play, it’s not terribly impeding to the gameplay, and their dialogue is very fun and clever.
 This is a smart game.

 So there’s a major thing you’ll realize when you get this game.
 I played this on Switch, but it might be a factor in PC versions.
-This game is setup to be accommodating to a multiplayer audience.
-You can play it however you like, but it will most likely be local co-op or solo.
-You will be able to control both main characters though by switching with your controls if you choose solo.
+This game is set up to be accommodating to a multiplayer audience.
+You can play it however you like, but it will most likely be a local co-op or solo.
+You will be able to control both main characters though by switching your controls if you choose solo.